abarker/dir-alias/README.rst

    dir_alias my_tmp ~/tmp -c "echo 'You are in ~/tmp directory'"

-These are `dir-alias` commands that work similar to regular Bash aliases.
+These are `dir-alias` commands that work similar to regular Bash aliases in that they do not perform a `cd` operation automatically.
+The examples here also take argments.

 .. code-block:: bash